Sturge Island

 Sturge Island is one of the three main islands in the uninhabited Balleny Islands group located in the Southern Ocean.
 It lies 25 km southeast of Buckle Island and 95 km north-east of Belousov Point on the Antarctic mainland.
-The island, in Oates Land, also forms part of the Ross Dependency, claimed by New Zealand.
+The island also forms part of the Ross Dependency, claimed by New Zealand.

 Description

 The island is roughly a parallelogram in shape, with long east and west coasts and shorter coasts facing north-west and south-east.
 Of volcanic origin, it is about 12 km in width, with a maximum length of 37 km, between Cape Freeman in the north and Cape Smyth in the south.
 It is mostly covered by ice and snow throughout the year.
-Only sheer cliffs along parts of the west and north coasts are free of free of snow and ice, thanks to the strong winds.
+Only sheer cliffs along parts of the west and north coasts are free of snow and ice, thanks to the strong winds.
 There, on ledges and in crevices, arctic birds nest in large numbers.

 The island's highest point is Brown Peak.
 It reaches 1524 m and is a stratovolcano and also the highest point in the Balleny chain.
 It has not been climbed.

 Sturge Island, and others in the group, are often surrounded by drift ice which makes it hard for small vessels to approach their coasts.